Chicago Mayor Lori Lightfoot Topples Racist Statues Only After Allowing Federal Agents To Invade The City

 The lawsuit argues that based on Chicago’s “history of violence against peaceful protestors,” including police violence against protesters in recent weeks, inviting “federal forces to illegally intimidate, police, and falsely arrest peaceful protestors will ignite additional official violence against civilians and a serious constitutional crisis.”

 The timing of Lightfoot’s temporary removal of the Columbus statues too conveniently coincides with her agreement with Trump to deploy federal agents to the city.
-The agents will allegedly work with police to address violence in the city’s most marginalized communities.
-But Chicago residents and organizers have a close eye on the mayor, as they continue taking their fight against systemic racism to the streets.
+The agents will allegedly work with police to address violence in the city’s most marginalised communities.
+But Chicago residents and organisers have a close eye on the mayor, as they continue taking their fight against systemic racism to the streets.